DeveloperDevon/koneksa/README.md

 # Koneksa Form Challenge

 This is an assignment to test my knowledge on React, Typescript, Material UI, Jest Testing Library, State Management, Data Modeling and Good Coding Patterns.
-This form is completely responsive to whatever screen it is viewed on.
+This form is completely responsive to whichever screen it is viewed on.

 ## To Start